LXD Style Guide

 Annotation for Specific Review Standard 3.2 C

-Learners are provided with a clear and meaningful description of the criteria that will be used to evaluate their coursework and participation.
-The student evaluation criteria are consistent with the course goals and stated learning objectives or competencies.
-The criteria provide learners with detailed and specific guidelines on the performance expectations for each component of the course.
-How the grade is calculated for each assignment or activity is clear based on provided guidelines.
+Learners are provided with a clear and complete description of the criteria that will be used to evaluate their work in the course.
+Evaluation criteria are consistent with the stated learning objectives and content standards.
+Evaluation criteria are provided to learners before they begin a particular activity or assessment.
+The description or statement of criteria provides learners with detailed and specific guidance on the performance expectations for each activity or assessment in the course.
+The statement of criteria provides a full explanation of how a grade on an activity or assessment, if applicable, is calculated.

 As you can see, the description of the standard provides an overview of it.
 The annotation then provides additional information and concrete examples of how the standard could be met.
 Note: The annotation examples are not a comprehensive listing of the ways the standard could be met.
 Additional ways of meeting the standard are likely possible.